fabiospampinato/cash/README.md

 #### $.fn.on()

 Adds event listener to collection elements.
+Accepts space-separated eventName for listening to multiple events.
 Event is delegated if delegate is supplied.

 ```js
 $(element).on(eventName, eventHandler) // => collection